phac-nml/speciesabundance/docs/usage.md

 The input samplesheet must contain three columns: `sample`, `fastq_1`, `fastq_2`.
 The sampleIDs within a samplesheet should be unqiue.
 All other columns will be ignored.

-A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
+A final samplesheet file consisting of both single- and paired-end Illumina short read data may look something like the one below.
+This pipleine does not support the processing of long-read sequencing data (Nanopore or PacBio).

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2